please notify us by opening an issue on GitHub.

 For detail on AWS’s compliance with relevant security standards see: https://aws.amazon.com/compliance/soc-faqs/

-Production data of client will never be used in staging or other test environment of the Ambassify platform.
+Production data of client will never be used in or transferred to staging, test environment or other non-production environments of the Ambassify platform.
+Production data may not be transferred to employee devices, including but not limited to desktops, laptops, removable media.

 The following applies to company owned and “Bring Your Own Device” (BYOD) equipment.